Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial5.md

 `it will automatically go to the next line" |tr '[a-z]' '[A-Z]'`

-## INVESTIGATION 1: BASICS OF REDIRECTION
+## INVESTIGATION 1: Basics Of Redirection

 **ATTENTION:**